Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 The selection of images below provides some more detail regarding the stunning vintage timepiece.

-It was in fact in 1961 that the Apollo space programme was initiated with the moon landings subsequently occurring from 1969.
+It was in 1961 that the Apollo space programme was initiated with the moon landings subsequently occurring from 1969.
 Omega wristwatches were to some extent linked in with the space programme.

 The particular watch is powered by a calibre 268 17 jewel movement that is clean and bright looking.
 Overall, this is a classic vintage timepiece with its bold, gold-coloured Arabic numerals, its pale champagne coloured dial and its cross-hair sub-seconds dial.